Erythromycin Ophthalmic Ointment: There he is, your darling baby who you have been anxiously waiting to meet for the past several months.

 Do They Actually Work?

 Yes… kinda.
-The erythromycin eye drops are mostly effective, but a 2012 study in Canada shows that N gonorrhoeae is extremely resistant to the eye drops.
+The erythromycin eye drops are most effective, but a 2012 study in Canada shows that N gonorrhoeae are extremely resistant to the eye drops.

 23% of the time, these eye drops will do nada to prevent ON.